VintageMods/MSCPeugeot301/README.md

 # MSCPeugeot301

+> [!WARNING]
+> This mod was no longer in development, any support will not be provided.

 MSCPeugeot301 is our attempt to replace Satsuma from My Summer Car to Peugeot 301 1.6 HDi Allure.

 ## Build instructions